 Survival statistics for bowel cancer.
 There is information about

 Outlook is also called prognosis and means your chances of getting better.
 With bowel cancer the likely outcome depends on how advanced the cancer is when it is diagnosed.

 Lower down this page we have quite detailed information about the likely outcome of different stages of bowel cancer.
-The statistics we use are taken from a variety of sources, including the opinions and experiences of the experts who check our information.
 The statistics are intended as a general guide only.
 For the more complete picture in your case, you’d have to speak to your own specialist.
 We include statistics because people ask for them, but not everyone wants to read this type of information.

 How reliable are cancer statistics?

 No statistics can tell you what will happen to you.
 Your cancer is unique.
 The same type of cancer can grow at different rates in different people.
 The statistics cannot tell you about the different treatments people may have had, or how that treatment may have affected their prognosis.
 There are many individual factors that will affect your treatment and your outlook.

 You can view and print the quick guides for all the pages in the treating bowel cancer section.